 15″ Tyre Diameters – Click here

 16″ Tyre Diameters – Click here

 Program you hubodometer to your tyre size that is available from the above links.

 We recommend using a piece of wood and a hammer to install Hubodometer.
 The timber should cover the entire device, so the hammer load is even on all points when tapping it into position.

-Note: It is essential Locktite is applied when hubodometers are inserted into hubs to help prevent them becoming dislodged during transit.
+Note: It is essential Locktite is applied when hubodometers are inserted into hubs to help prevent them becoming dislodged during transit or stolen.
 Some hub bosses can vary by as much 0.2mm.
 This variation in some manufacturers hub sizes can cause a loose fitting bearing buddy.
 We recommend a medium strength locking compound on all bearing buddies and Hubodometers.

 The Loctite applied on the fitment surfaces will help prevent the Hubodometer from dislodgement from branches and rocks in extreme offroad conditions.